Andorra: Personal Taxation

 Residence and Liability for Taxation

-Andorran residents as such do not have liability to Government taxation, other than to municipal property taxes (see below).
+Andorran residents as such are not liable to pay government taxes, with the exception of municipal property tax (see below).

-Permanent residence means a stay of more than 90 day (183 days until recently) in the year.
-Non-Andorran nationals can become resident only by having a work permit (which will ensure issue of a residence permit) or, until recently, by obtaining a Passive Residence Permit.
-Since the end of June, 2012, a revision of the Law on Immigration means that residency may also be granted via a 'B' category business permit (provided at least 85% of the business is conducted outside of the country), or a 'C' category cultural permit available to internationally acclaimed artists, musicians and writers.
+Permanent residence means a stay of more than 90 days (183 days until recently) in one year.
+Non-Andorran nationals can only become resident by having a work permit (which will ensure issue of a residence permit) – until recently, residence could also be gained by obtaining a passive residence permit.
+Since July 2012, a revision of the Law on Immigration means that residency may also be granted via a 'B' category business permit (provided at least 85% of the business is conducted outside of the country), or a 'C' category cultural permit available to internationally acclaimed artists, musicians and writers.

 Employees of an Andorran enterprise must pay social security contributions (see below).
 The self-employed also pay social security contributions.
 Other Andorran taxes or duties are related to events, rather than residence status.